Recycler (album): Production and recording

 In a 2008 interview, Billy Gibbons stated, "Recycler was interesting to make, because initially we planned to follow the lineage established in Eliminator and Afterburner.
 We had written a couple of highly structured pop tunes in our studio in Houston.
 Then we went out to Los Angeles for a couple of months and got into the whole sequencer, everything-in-its-place thing.
 But when we arrived in Memphis to finish the record, we slid into a different mode.
 While we were waiting for all of our high-tech gear to arrive, we set up in a circle and started playing and jamming as a band.
 The sound, even though it was rougher and looser, felt right in every way.
 The results of some of those sessions can be heard on cuts like '2000 Blues' and 'My Head’s in Mississippi.'
 Both are reminiscent of our earlier music, which is why we call Recycler our Tres Hombres/Eliminator album."

 He continued, "We didn’t abandon the ground we covered on Eliminator and Afterburner—you can still hear the sequencers and synthesizers—but they’re much more unobtrusive.
 We allowed some of the rougher elements of the band to come shining through.
 'My Head’s in Mississippi,' which was one of the first completed tracks on the album, is a great example of how we mixed the new with the old.
 Initially, it was a straight-ahead boogie-woogie.
 Then Frank stepped in and threw in those highly gated electronic drum fills, which modernized the track.

 Not counting the preproduction time in Houston and Los Angeles, it took us four months to make.
 Recycler was one of our longer projects.
 I think it took extra time because we moved to Memphis Sound studios on Beale Street.
 That area is chock full of distractions."

-The sessions ultimately saw the band returning to their blues roots, and would be the last ZZ Top album to utilize the synthesized production style of their previous two albums, which was subsequently completely abandoned in favor of a more roots-oriented style on their subsequent albums.
+The sessions ultimately saw the band returning to their blues roots, and would be the last ZZ Top album to utilize the synthesized production style of their previous two albums, which was subsequently completely abandoned in favor of a more roots-oriented style on their later albums.